o3de/o3de.org/content/docs/userguide/components/entity-system-pg-components-ebuses-questions-and-answers.md

 + If a hard connection is possible, use a component that contains an entity reference\.
 Then look up the entity directly by ID at runtime\.

 **Q\.
 What is the best way to group component entities?**
 A\.
-Because the [Entity Outliner](/docs/userguide/components/entity-outliner.md) in Lumberyard Editor shows entities in parent–child hierarchy, group entities under a parent whenever possible\.
+Because the [Entity Outliner](/docs/userguide/components/entity-outliner.md) in Lumberyard Editor shows entities in parent-child hierarchy, group entities under a parent whenever possible\.
 This provides contextual organization\.

 **Q\.
 What are best practices for organizing and working with a large number of component entities in Lumberyard Editor?**
 A\.
 Where appropriate, use [slices](/docs/userguide/components/slices.md) for repeated content\.
 To make it easy to collapse or hide large groups of entities in the Entity Outliner, create a hierarchy of entities\.